“Anything is possible if you have enough nerve” JK Rowling

 These innovators are the designers who will try out different styles knowing that some will not work, actors who experiment with scenes that “bomb”, or scientists who repeatedly try experiments that fail.
 Their philosophy is “Better to try and fail that not to try at all”.
 As a result they keep going with the knowledge that their efforts will eventually be successful.

 When one looks at the disposition of the innovator one finds a person with a

 - Fierce resolve in the face of obstacles

 A study of the biographies of great leaders reveals that many doggedly zigzag their way to success.
-The one thing that keeps them going is an underlying confidence in the face of naysayers and uncertainties.
+What keeps them going is an underlying confidence and tenacious persistence in the face of naysayers and uncertainties.
 They believe that they have the ability to come out on top.

 Such confidence is based on the memory of past accomplishments, inspired by the vision of realizing an idea, and is combined with the ability to suspend self-doubt.
-Such fierce resolve does not have to manifest in cockiness (think Donald Trump).
 It can be the quiet determination of people with gentler and less bombastic dispositions.

 It takes courage to try new things and to boldly adventure into new territory.
 The key is to face our inner fears and take the needed actions anyway.

 What new ideas do you want to explore?